-- whether the IFRS Standard should introduce specific requirements for particular subsets of equity instruments and, if so, how these sub-sets should be defined (paragraphs 4.23 4.29).
-EFRAG rejected this solution on the grounds of complexity; - the use of rebuttable presumptions instead of automatic triggers (paragraphs 5.12 5.14); - the unit of account to apply to the models (paragraphs 5.15 5.25); and - other application issues (paragraphs 5.26 5.41). - Q7.1 Do you consider that the same model should apply to all equity instruments carried under the FVOCI election?
+- whether an IFRS Standard should introduce specific requirements for particular sub-sets of equity instruments and, if so, how these sub-sets should be defined (paragraphs 4.23 4.29).
+EFRAG has not developed this approach further; - the use of rebuttable presumptions for recognising impairment losses instead of automatic triggers (paragraphs 5.11 5.13); - the unit of account in applying the models (paragraphs 5.14 5.24); and - other application issues (paragraphs 5.25 5.40). - Q7.1 Do you consider that the same model should apply to all equity instruments carried under the FVOCI election?
 If not, why not and how would you objectively identify different portfolios? - Q7.2 Do you have comments on these other considerations? - Q7.3 Are there other aspects that EFRAG should consider?